-High school students who have an idea of what career they want to pursue, based on their self-awareness and exposure to career opportunities, are much more likely to take relevant courses, stay in school, and graduate.
-Young adults already out of high school also benefit from the program as a way to plan a path to a career.
+Students who have an idea of what they want to do after high school, based on their self-awareness and exposure to business opportunities, are much more likely to take relevant courses, stay in school, and graduate.

 At the end of JA Inspire, students should be excited about their future.
 They will have a better understanding of their potential, a plan for postsecondary education, and a clear pathway to a career.